liuact1986/MvvmLib/documentation/Navigation.md

 }
 ```

-## IIsSelected, ISelectable and SelectionChangedBehavior
+## IIsSelected, ISelectable and SelectionSyncBehavior

 Bind the Items collection and the SelectedItem of the SharedSource is easy.